domenechguillem/my_website/content/authors/admin/_index.md

 bio: I am a research associate at the institute for theoretical physics in Heidelberg university.

 interests:
+-  Early universe physics
--  Early universe physics, inflation and the CMB
+-  Inflation and the CMB
+-  General relativity
--  General relativity, gravitational waves
+-  Gravitational waves
--  Dark energy, modified gravity
+-  Dark energy / modified gravity
 -  Euclidean gravity

 education: